sclebo05/OPiZ2PSUControl/README.md

 Copy psu-on.py and psu-off.py into the home directory of the user.
 Maybe test as root to ensure the above is all in place?

 ### Allow the user to run the scripts
-Allow the orangepi (or any user) to execute the scripts without a password, through sudo
+Allow the orangepi (or any user) to execute the scripts without a password, through sudo.
+Append the following lines to the file.

 `> visudo`